-State Records’ Research Centre is open by appointment.
+State Records' Research Centre is open by appointment only.

 - We are open Tuesday to Thursday for 2 sessions each day.

-- Researcher numbers will be capped at 7 people per session to allow for social distancing in our reading room area.
+- Researcher numbers in our reading room area are capped at 7 people per session to allow for social distancing.

 - What If I don’t know the specific records I need to view?

 You should first try and identify the records you wish to view.
 Information about our records can be found:

 - on our catalogue ArchivesSearch - see our website guide on how to find records in the archive for assistance in searching ArchivesSearch

 - through finding aids on our website, and

 - through one of our numerous topic pages on our website

 Once you have determined the records you wish to view during your appointment, note the specific reference (e.g. GRS 1334/1 Unit 38 File 3296 OR GRG1/42 Unit 1) and provide this to us so we can pre-order your records.